Tommy James: Tommy James and the Shondells

 Tommy James and the Shondells also produced a "Mony Mony" video when the song was a hit.
-Even though a number of musical groups had already produced videos by that time, there was no market at all for that film in the US.
-Television stations would not air it, and it was originally shown between double features in movie theaters in Europe.
-The film was not seen in the US until the creation of MTV.
+Though a number of musical groups had already produced videos by that time, no market at all existed for that film in the U.S. Television stations would not air it, and it was originally shown between double features in movie theaters in Europe.
+The film was not seen in the U.S. until the creation of MTV.

 James was contacted by Beatle George Harrison, who was working with a group called Grapefruit at the time.
 Harrison and the group had written some songs they wanted James to consider recording.
 Since the group had made a decision to change their musical style (and would do so with "Crimson and Clover": see below) and the material Harrison and Grapefruit provided was in the style of "Mony Mony", James turned down their offer.

 The music business changed after the success of "Mony Mony".
-Top 40 program formatting, based on 45 RPM single records, drove popular music on the radio.
-Few stations played cuts from record albums, so radio was, in effect, "selling" single records for the record companies.
+Top 40 program formatting, based on 45 rpm single records, drove popular music on the radio.
+Few stations played cuts from albums, so radio was, in effect, "selling" singles for the record companies.
 In August 1968, James and the Shondells went on the campaign trail for three months with presidential candidate Vice President Hubert Humphrey.
 Meanwhile, popular music had become album-driven, displacing many performers whose singles had been top sellers.
-James realized he and the Shondells needed to become an album-oriented group if they were to survive in the business, necessitating a change in their style.
+James realized the Shondells and he needed to become an album-oriented group if they were to survive in the business, necessitating a change in their style.

 After working out a marketing strategy for their new sound, James visited WLS when the group was in Chicago to play a concert, bringing along a rough cut of "Crimson and Clover" to the station.
 WLS secretly recorded the music when James played his tape for them.
 By the time James was out of the building and in the car, its radio was playing the station's dub of the not-yet-finished song.
 "Crimson and Clover" had to be pressed the way it was heard on the radio station, and the marketing plan was now wasted time and effort.